maikelbos0/VDT.Core.Blazor.GlobalEventHandler/src/VDT.Core.XmlConverter/README.md

 ## Converting HTML to Markdown

 Methods to convert HTML to Markdown can be found in the `VDT.Core.XmlConverter.Markdown` namespace.
-It only supports converting HTML that is also valid XML, so if your documents are not well-formed XML an additional conversion is required first.
+Only converting HTML that is also valid XML is supported, so if your documents are not well-formed XML an additional conversion is required first.

 ### Basic conversions